Majuro, Marshall Islands

 Must-Try Local Dishes and Specialties

-- Coconut Crab: A delicacy in Majuro, the coconut crab is a large land crab known for its sweet and succulent meat.
+- Coconut Crab: A local delicacy, the coconut crab is a must-try for seafood lovers.
+Known for its sweet and succulent meat, this dish is a true taste of the Marshall Islands.

 #